hyperstack-org/hyperstack/docs/installation/installation.md

   # you may want to switch this like this:  = Rails.env.debug?
   config.client_logging = true

-  # Don't setup a session channel.
-This is mainly useful in test specs
+  # Setup a session channel.
+Turning this off is mainly useful in test specs
   config.connect_session = true

   # if you need to change the hotloader port
   config.hotloader_port = 25222 # note also update your proc file as well

   # turn pinging on if your hotloader connection keeps dropping
-  config.hotloader_ping = nil
+  config.hotloader_ping = nil # 10 seconds for example

   # callback mapping allows the hotloader to reprogram callbacks
   # however it adds additional overhead on first load.
 On large systems